Open source PostgreSQL packages and installers from EDB

 |PostgreSQL Version||Linux x86-64||Linux x86-32||Mac OS X||Windows x86-64||Windows x86-32|

 |12.9||postgresql.org||postgresql.org||postgresql.org||Not supported||Not supported|

 |11.14||postgresql.org||postgresql.org||postgresql.org||Not supported||Not supported|

 * These versions of PostgreSQL are no longer supported

-Please Note: EDB no longer provides PostgreSQL installers for Linux, and users are encouraged to use the platform-native packages.
+Note: EDB no longer provides Linux installers for PostgreSQL 11 and later versions, and users are encouraged to use the platform-native packages.
+Version 10.x and below will be supported until their end of life.
 For more information, please see this blog post on Platform Native EDB Packages for Linux Users.

 PostgreSQL is the world’s most advanced open source database and the fourth most popular database.
 In development for more than 20 years, PostgreSQL is managed by a well-organized and highly principled and experienced open source community.
 It is an object-oriented database that is fully ACID compliant and highly extensible, enabling the community to add new features and capabilities as workload demands evolved.

 Because of its extensibility, PostgreSQL offers a wide variety of built-in PostgreSQL data types including JSON, XML, HSTORE (key-value), Geo-spatial (PostGIS), IPv6; flexible indexing, featuring composite indexes, GiST, SP- GiST, GIN; full Text Search, online index reorganization; background workers such as a managed process known as Mongress, which accepts MongoDB queries to interface with Postgres data; a contrib module interface: pgcrypto (data encryption), pg_trgm (find 'similar' data), HSTORE (schema-less data); and extensive SQL support.